 Each of the TDQ, UAG and CLP validation ranges determined by AEMO must be the positive and negative values of one absolute TDQ, UAG or CLP value (as the case may be).
 The validation ranges determined by AEMO under this paragraph (h) will be used by AEMO for the purposes of the validations under paragraph (c) and paragraph (d) (as the case may be).

-AEMO will adopt such processes as it sees fit for determining appropriate TDQ, UAG and CLP validation ranges under paragraph (h)
+AEMO will adopt such processes as it sees fit for determining appropriate TDQ, UAG and CLP validation ranges under paragraph (h).

 If the Network Operator does not provide information under paragraph (a)(i) in respect of a gas day, or that data is rejected under paragraphs (e) or (f) (and not accepted under paragraph (g)), then AEMO must estimate the missing items of data in accordance with the following rules: